Activation Steering vs. Finetuning: How Different Are They Really?

 Throughout this article, we will be looking at a number of different places to steer, along with different ways that we can steer.
 Even if some of these choices don’t make sense at the moment, don’t worry!
 A lot of this will be explained much more throughout this article.
 Use this section as a reference for any unclear notation/names as you read.

-First, a Transformer model is made transformer blocks.
+First, a Transformer model is built from transformer blocks.
 Each block contains an Attention module and an MLP module.
 Unless otherwise specified, the MLP modules will be specifically GLU layers, a popular variant of standard 1-layer MLPs.
 The inputs to each submodule of each layer will pass through a LayerNorm.
 Each layer will involve two skip-connections, one around each submodule.
 This all can be seen in the picture below.
-Everything thus far is standard nomenclature of standard transformer architectures.

 As for steering, there are 3 main variants we consider.
-First, pre-MLP steering involves steering attention outputs; most commonly done by steering the output of individual attention heads, before skip-connection and normalization.
-Second, post-MLP steering involves steering the output of the MLP/GLU layer before it goes through the skip-connection.
-Last, post-block steering involves steering the output of each block, which can be seen as equivalently steering the output of the MLP/GLU layer after it goes through the skip connection.
+(1) pre-MLP steering involves steering attention outputs; most commonly done by steering the output of individual attention heads, before skip-connection and normalization; (2) post-MLP steering involves steering the output of the MLP/GLU layer before it goes through the skip-connection; (3) post-block steering involves steering the output of each block, which can be seen as equivalently steering the output of the MLP/GLU layer after it goes through the skip connection.
 In our notation, a GLU is represented as

-The matrices $W_d, W_g, W_u$ are called the down-projection, gated, and ungated matrices respectively.
+The matrices $W_d, W_g, W_u$ are called the down-projection, gated, and up-projection matrices respectively.
 When convenient, we will also write

-Fixed-vector: The simpliest form of steering is by adding a fixed vector $v$ to the hidden state:
+• Fixed-vector: The simplest form of steering is by adding a fixed vector $v$ to the hidden state:

-Non-linear: This steering is parameterized by a 1-layer MLP with matrices $W_d, W_u$ as the down- and up-projections with SiLU activation $\phi$:
+• Non-linear: This steering is parameterized by a 1-layer MLP with matrices $W_u, W_d$ as the down- and up-projections with SiLU activation $\phi$:

 With notation in place, we are now ready to begin our analysis!